 A specific type of spear-phishing attack, targets high-profile employees, such as the chief financial officer or chief executive officer, to trick the targeted employee into disclosing sensitive information.

+This is one of the types of social engineering threats that evolved from regular phishing.
 Also known as voice phishing, vishing involves the use of social engineering over the phone to gather financial or personal information from the target.

 Business Email Compromise (BEC) and Business Communication Compromise (BCC)

 A spear-phishing attack where a malicious actor impersonates an Executive and attempts, through social engineering tactics, to get the target to send funds, credentials, or sensitive information.
-The impersonation may occur through a display name change, a typosquated email or username, or through an actual compromise of the executive’s communication channel account.
+The impersonation may occur through a display name change, a typosquatted email or username, or through an actual compromise of the executive’s communication channel account.